The Live Chat available with the eDesk Chat Add-On will help your Support Agents deliver an even better customer experience.

 Before you start

-If your account has permission to access live chat, you’ll see a Chat tab at the top of the screen when you are logged into eDesk.
-Click the Chat tab to open the Chat page.
-This is where you will manage your live chats.
+If your account has permission to access Live Chat, you’ll see a Chat tab on the left-hand side.
+Click the Chat tab to open the page and this is where you will manage all of your Live Chats.

-- If at least one Agent has a chat status of Online, the Live Chat box will open.
+If at least one Agent has a chat status of Online, the Live Chat box will display for the customers.

-- If all Agents have a chat status of Offline or Away, then a Contact form will open, unless you’ve selected the option to Hide widget in Settings → Smart Tools → Widgets → Behaviour
+If all Agents have a chat status of Offline or Away, then a Contact form will open for the customers, unless you’ve selected the option to Hide widget in Settings → Smart Tools → Widgets → Behaviour

 You can set your chat status yourself, and eDesk can also update your chat status automatically.

 03 Automatic updates to your Live Chat status

 In eDesk, you can set up Chat Hours, which are a daily cutoff time for your live chat.
 When the cutoff time occurs each day, your chat status is set to Offline or Away automatically.
 To set your own Chat Hours, go to Settings → My Account → Chat tab.
 If you don’t want to set Chat Hours for yourself, that’s fine too!

 Note: eDesk will never set your chat status to Online automatically.
 This is a safety measure to make sure your chat status is not set to Online when you are away from your desk, which could leave customers with unanswered chats.

 Once your Chat Hours are set, your chat status will be updated automatically as follows: